-- (a) Statement.
-"Statement" means a person's oral assertion, written assertion, or nonverbal conduct, if the person intended it as an assertion. - (b) Declarant.
-"Declarant" means the person who made the statement. - (c) Hearsay.
-"Hearsay" means a statement that: - (1) the declarant does not make while testifying at the current trial or hearing; and - (2) a party offers in evidence to prove the truth of the matter asserted in the statement. - (d) Statements that Are Not Hearsay.
-A statement that meets the following conditions is not hearsay: - (1) A Declarant-Witness's Prior Statement.
-The declarant testifies and is subject to cross-examination about a prior statement, and the statement: - (A) is inconsistent with the declarant's testimony and was given under penalty of perjury at a trial, hearing, or other proceeding or in a deposition; - (B) is consistent with the declarant's testimony and is offered to rebut an express or implied charge that the declarant recently fabricated it or acted from a recent improper influence or motive in so testifying; or - (C) identifies a person as someone the declarant perceived earlier. - (2) An Opposing Party's Statement.
-The statement is offered against an opposing party and: - (A) was made by the party in an individual or representative capacity; - (B) is one the party manifested that it adopted or believed to be true; - (C) was made by a person whom the party authorized to make a statement on the subject; - (D) was made by the party's agent or employee on a matter within the scope of that relationship and while it existed; or - (E) was made by the party's co-conspirator during and in furtherance of the conspiracy.
+(a) Statement.
+"Statement" means a person's oral assertion, written assertion, or nonverbal conduct, if the person intended it as an assertion.

+(b) Declarant.
+"Declarant" means the person who made the statement.

+(c) Hearsay.
+"Hearsay" means a statement that:

+(1) the declarant does not make while testifying at the current trial or hearing; and

+(2) a party offers in evidence to prove the truth of the matter asserted in the statement.

+(d) Statements that Are Not Hearsay.
+A statement that meets the following conditions is not hearsay:

+(1) A Declarant-Witness' Prior Statement.
+The declarant testifies and is subject to cross-examination about a prior statement, and the statement:

+(A) is inconsistent with the declarant's testimony and was given under penalty of perjury at a trial, hearing, or other proceeding or in a deposition;

+(B) is consistent with the declarant's testimony and is offered:

+(i) to rebut an express or implied charge that the declarant recently fabricated it or acted from a recent improper influence or motive in so testifying; or

+(ii) to rehabilitate the declarant's credibility as a witness when attacked on another ground; or

+(C) identifies a person as someone the declarant perceived earlier.

+(2) An Opposing Party's Statement.
+The statement is offered against an opposing party and:

+(A) was made by the party in an individual or representative capacity;

+(B) is one the party manifested that it adopted or believed to be true;

+(C) was made by a person whom the party authorized to make a statement on the subject;

+(D) was made by the party's agent or employee on a matter within the scope of that relationship and while it existed; or

+(E) was made by the party's co-conspirator during and in furtherance of the conspiracy.
 The statement must be considered but does not by itself establish the declarant's authority under (C); the existence or scope of the relationship under (D); or the existence of the conspiracy or participation in it under (E).